Daily Motivation for Retirees Who Want To Live Their Best Life!

 Word of Wisdom:

-“This chapter of your life is not empty — it’s open.”
+“This chapter of your life is not empty.
+It is open.”

 You Might Also Like